1Euro7Cent/Mrballou-drawbot/README.md

 ## Running
 just double-click the `start.bat` file and then a few cmd's and the GUI will pop up.

-In the GUI you can set everything up feel free to figure out what witch function does.
+In the GUI you can set everything up feel free to figure out what witch function does. \
+After you pressed draw QUICKLY move your mouse to the top left of the drawing canvas

 If you somehow mess things up you can terminate the drawing by pressing `ESC`